leenalmajzoub/Assignment_2_Autism_Connect_App/README.md

 5. Run "python manage.py runserver" to run the project.
 6. Give me a good grade.

-I have made 5 users, only one of them is admin.
+I have made 5 users, only two of them are admins.

 |Username           |Admin      |Password       |
 |-------------------|-----------|---------------|